The founder of The Sill on why turning your home into a green oasis might do wonders for your mental health

 When Eliza Blank moved to Manhattan for college, she struggled to incorporate greenery into her small city apartments.
 “There wasn’t a consumer brand or even a resource in the houseplant space that spoke to a novice like myself — who was trying to make city life sustainable by incorporating plants into it,” she told Wake-Up Call.

 Blank founded The Sill in 2012, working from a borrowed desk in Chinatown.
-In the years since the online plant store has sprouted into a multi-operational business delivering across the U.S. Blank told us why plants are imperative right now for brightening up our homes — and our moods — while social distancing, offered some tips on how to seamlessly add them to your space.
+In the years since, the online plant store has sprouted into a multi-operational business delivering across the country.
+Blank told us why plants are imperative right now for brightening up our homes ( and our moods ), and offered some tips on how to seamlessly add them to your space.

 Wake-Up Call: What inspired the concept behind The Sill?

 When I thought of plants and gardening before I started The Sill, I thought of Martha Stewart and other iconic women.
 And that didn’t resonate with me.
 I wanted to create a brand inclusive to people who weren’t perfection-seeking, but who were just trying to keep a snake plant in a dark NYC apartment alive.

 Your written vision is to “bridge the gap between people and plants because plants make people happy.”
 During the pandemic, why can people especially benefit from having greenery in their homes?

 Near the beginning of 2020, we put out a campaign relating plant care to self-care.
 I had the insight that the conditions of my plants mirrored what was going on in my life.